megakevin/end-point-blog/2024/01/key-takeaways-from-poodr.md

 ## About classes

-1. **Classes** are the most basic organizational structure of object-oriented systems written with class-based object oriented languages.
+1. **Classes** are the most basic organizational structure of object-oriented systems written with class-based object-oriented languages.
 As such, that's the first thing that we focus on when designing such systems.
 2. Your first instinct should be to keep things simple.
 Use classes to model only the features that your application needs today and make sure that they are easy to change tomorrow.
 3. "Design is more the art of preserving changeability than it is the act of achieving perfection".